Published: 24th October, 2026

 Can You Still Get Loans for Not So Good Credit?

-Yes, you can!
-At Loansmart, we don’t just look at your credit score – we look at the bigger picture.
-While your history is part of the process, what really matters to us is your current situation.
-Things like your income, your regular expenses, and whether the repayments will be affordable for you right now.
+While your credit history is part of the process, what matters most is your current financial situation — including your income, regular expenses, and whether the repayments will be affordable for you right now.
+This approach allows loans to be structured in a way that supports long-term financial stability, not short-term pressure.

-Take Emma, for example.
-She had fallen behind on her mortgage payments and was feeling the pressure.
-We stepped in, cleared her arrears, and restructured her loan to bring the repayments right down — giving her breathing room and peace of mind.
-Read Emma’s story here.
+Emma had fallen behind on her mortgage repayments and was feeling overwhelmed.
+We helped clear her arrears and restructured her loan, significantly reducing her repayments and giving her breathing room and peace of mind.

-Then there’s Sophie.
-She’d already been declined by other lenders, but we were able to help.
-Not only did she receive an extra $3,000 she really needed, but her weekly repayments dropped from $400 to $250.
-That’s a $150 saving every week, which made a huge difference to her family’s budget.
+Read Emma’s story.Sophie had already been declined by other lenders.
+We were able to help secure an additional $3,000 she needed, while reducing her weekly repayments from $400 to $250 — a saving of $150 every week that made a real difference to her family budget.

 Things to Keep in Mind